stancl/tenancy-docs/docs/source/v2/jobs-queues.blade.md

 where `'mysql'` is the name of your non-tenant database connection with a `jobs` table.

+Also make sure you run the queue migrations **for the central database**, not your tenants.

 **If you're using Redis, make sure its `'connection'` is not in `tenancy.redis.prefixed_connections`.**